brightway-lca/bw_timex/docs/index.md

-> ⚠️ This is a work in progress.
-Please refer to the [Timex  Readme on GitHub](https://github.com/TimoDiepers/timex) for now.
+> ⚠️ This package is still under development and some functionalities may change in the future.

 # `timex_lca`